exogen/react-typesetting/README.md

 # react-typesetting

-React components for creating beautifully typeset pages and UIs
+React components for creating beautifully typeset pages and UIs.